kshultzCB/creates-and-deletes/README.md

 It'll probably bark at you for not having write access to `/usr/local` but somehow worked anyway.

-Now when you run `which go`, it'll be the right thing:

 ```
 kshultz@gigantic-laptop:~/GitHub$ hub version
 git version 2.19.1